Order Tracking

 Discovery Audit

 Audited the current experience and referenced the competitive landscape to identify a design strategy and rolling handoff design cycle.
+This consisted of three major milestones, including order tracking, email enhancements, and additional features such as guest order tracking and delivery instructions.

 Mapped the complete back-end infrastructure from order placement to delivery, highlighting how evolving warehouse systems and varying inventory across Staples' multiple warehouses impacted the customer experience, especially for multi-item shipments.